 Charles Schwab’s commitment to a transparent fee structure works strongly in favor of those who want to invest in low-cost securities.
 There are no hidden fees per share, and no pesky maintenance fees to endure.

-With Charles Schwab you can confidently trade penny stocks knowing you’ll only be charged $8.95 to buy and $8.95 to sell – with none of the additional fees so-called discount brokers place on high-volume penny stock trades.
-You just need at least $1,000 to start investing; however, you should really have that much to get started trading successfully through any broker.
+With Charles Schwab you can confidently trade penny stocks knowing you’ll only be charged $0 to buy and $0 to sell — with none of the additional fees so-called discount brokers place on high-volume penny stock trades.
+There’s no minimum deposit requirement; however, you should really have around $1,000 to get started trading successfully through any broker.

 A Trusted Resource for Beginners

 Since Charles Schwab is one of the oldest and most respected brokers out there, your investing adventures don’t have to be limited to penny stocks either.

 After changes to investing regulations in 1975 allowed brokers to be more flexible with fees, Schwab is currently keeping up with broker trends and offering $0 commissions for ETFs, options and stocks since Robinhood hit the market.

 If you’re a beginner, Charles Schwab will have everything you need to expand your portfolio.

 That populist approach to investing is very much in the DNA of Charles Schwab today.
 Want to learn about, say, exchange traded funds?
 Then check out the tons of articles, videos, and on-demand courses in the Learning Center.
 There also may be a seminar available at a brick-and-mortar Charles Schwab branch near you, which you can attend free of charge as an account holder.
 That kind of personal attention simply isn’t there from other online-only platforms.
 This is just one example of how having a big broker like Schwab on your side can open doors to new trading strategies as you learn and grow as an investor.